IAIK/pairings_in_c/README.md

 ## Usage

 Using the library is straight forward given the header files and the static library (libpairings_in_c.a).
 It has however to be considered that the user code is compiled with the same `ARCHITECTURE` preprocessor definition as during compilation of the library.

+## Benchmark

+The subdirectory `benchmark` contains a simple application that allows to benchmark the operations at each arithmetic layer.
+Depending on the target platform, either the number of consumed clock cycles or the required amount of time is obtained.
+This already has to be considered during build configuration and thus the `BENCHMARK_SRC` has to be passed to cmake appropriately.

 ## Further Reading